n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 As we'd expect, our untrained model has a 10% accuracy, which is as accurate as one would be when randomly guessing.

 At this point, you might think we're going to maximize accuracy via gradient descent.
-Unfortunately, accuracy is not a great measure to do this with.
-It simple doesn't have enough fine grain information about the discrepancy between our model's predictions and the true y values.
+Unfortunately, this is not possible, since accuracy is not differentiable.
 Instead, we are going to go back to thinking about our outputs as a probability distribution.
 We use a loss called **categorical crossentropy**.
 This essentially measures how far our output vector is from the target vector (our one hot encoded labels).
 Suppose our prediction/true values are of the form $\vec y = [y_1, y_2, ..., y_k]$ (i.e. we have k classes).

 $L(\vec y_{true}, \vec y_{pred}) = - \sum^k_{i=1} y_{i, true}\log(y_{i, prediction})$